Dayton Children's Difference

 Dayton Children's is a member of Children's Oncology Group (COG), a multi-center alliance with other leading pediatric cancer institutions, including Children's Hospital of Philadelphia and Boston Children's Hospital.
-Dayton Children's was COG approved in July 2017, joining a select group of pediatric oncology groups (less than twenty percent of programs) to be approved on their first review.
+Dayton Children's was COG approved in July 2017, joining a select group of pediatric oncology groups.
 The Children's Oncology Group conducts studies designed to improve our understanding of childhood cancer, its treatment and its cure.
 This membership ensures your child receives access to the best protocols and clinical trials.

 Our cancer team is cross-trained in hematology and oncology to provide on-going, personalized care throughout your child's treatment (beginning with your child's first appointment and continuing into remission care).
 In our integrated care setting, all departments (infusion, outpatient, and inpatient) are located on the same floor.
 This environment enhances familiarity with doctors & staff and improves our ability to provide consistent, high-quality care, while relieving anxiety and stress for families.

 Cancer treatment involves many appointments, sometimes over a period of years.
 Dayton Children's understands the difficulty this can present to your work schedule and daily life.
 That is why we offer convenient geographic locations for care; Dayton Children's Hospital in downtown and Dayton Children's Hospital in Springboro.

 the first few days